tanawadeatharva/BharatVECTO/User Manual/4-command-line-arguments/cmd.md

 ![](pics/cmd3.png)

 The Vecto 3.x commandline tool runs completely without a graphical user interface.
 If multiple job-files are specified or a job-file contains multiple simulation runs (i.e., multiple cycles and/or loadings) these simulations are executed in parallel.
+Vectocmd supports both types of input files, JSON (in engineering and declaration mode) and XML (Declaration mode only).

 The basic usage is as follows

-        vectocmd.exe [-h] [-v] FILE1.vecto [FILE2.vecto ...]
+        vectocmd.exe [-h] [-v] FILE1.(vecto|xml) [FILE2.(vecto|xml) ...]

 ###List of command line arguments